relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 The following fields **must** be part of the Load File and must be mapped to appropriate Relativity fields:

-1.  *Trace Monitored Individuals* – list of monitored people associated with each record
+1.  `Trace Monitored Individuals` – list of monitored people associated with each record

-2.  *Trace Data Batch* – name of the batch
+2.  `Trace Data Batch` – name of the batch

-3.  *Trace Has Errors* – true/false.
+3.  `Trace Has Errors` – true/false.
 True, if particular document has errors (e.g. audio file too big to transcribe, etc…)

-4.  *Trace Error Details* – details of the individual item’s error (stack trace, retry information, etc)
+4.  `Trace Error Details` – details of the individual item’s error (stack trace, retry information, etc)

-5.  *Trace Checkout* – must be set to empty string.
+5.  `Trace Checkout` – must be set to empty string.
 This ensures Trace can restart indexing and term searching for particular item in case of changes to an existing document (overlay scenario)

-6.  *Trace Rules* – must be set to empty string.
+6.  `Trace Rules` – must be set to empty string.
 This ensures that any Rule tags are cleared.

-7.  *Trace Terms* - must be set to empty string.
+7.  `Trace Terms` - must be set to empty string.
 This ensures that any Term tags are cleared.
+8.  `Trace Document Hash` - uniquely identifies a particular record.
+This will be used by Trace for [de-deduplication purposes](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#deduplication-data-transformation)
+9.  `Trace Data Transformations` - must be set to empty string.
+This ensures that any Data Transformations tags are cleared.
+10.  `Group Identifier` - this must be mapped to a field that is responsible for grouping multiple items together (e.x. email thread id that groups all emails on the email chain together)

 ![](media/7beaeffb89e2aef4285696f44c7ff423.png)